holoviz/panel/doc/how_to/migrate/from_streamlit.md

 For production you will also have to

-- Migrate some of your app configuration to `panel serve` command line options or environment variables.
+- Migrate some of your app configuration to `panel serve` [command line options](../server/commandline.md) or environment. variables.

 You won't have to